NSMY/Stream-Downloader-Util/README.md

 HOW/WHY

-# Automated Python Downloader using StreamLink
+# StreamLink Dependant** Automated Downloader
 automated python script to fetch your clipboard(URL) then download (Twitch mostly for me) streams/video via Streamlink, asking what to name/what size

-This is MY FIRST Ever script written 3 days into python be easy on me ;)
+This is MY FIRST Ever script, written 3 days into python.

 Made this because i got sick of manually entering it into notpad where i had the string saved then into Cmd

-Do with it what you will.

 How it works:
 It will grab your clipboards (Copy/ctrl+c) Last entrie (so copy URL of thing you want to download first)